mvandermade/funicular-postcard/README.md

 - Be able to observe what the scanning station is doing
 - Continuous delivery pipeline (use of gitOps?)

+# Note to self
+- Not all clients in the distribution-center subgraph are ready just yet... and are still private repo's for now!

 ## Interaction diagram
 ```mermaid
 graph LR